plgd-dev/doc/content/en/docs/deployment/hub.md

 // helm search repo plgd
-NAME            CHART VERSION   APP VERSION     DESCRIPTION plgd/plgd-hub   2.1.1           2.1.1           A Helm chart for plgd-hub
+NAME            CHART VERSION   APP VERSION     DESCRIPTION plgd/plgd-dps   0.9.0           0.9.0           A Helm chart for plgd device provisioning service plgd/plgd-hub   2.7.15          2.7.15          A Helm chart for plgd-hub

 ```

+{{< note >}}
+If you want to use also Device provisioning service you need to apply mentioned changes in [Device Provisioning Service](../dps) section to the configuration.
+{{< /note >}}

 ### Deployment with Mock OAuth2.0 Server